 - proceeding without a legitimate environmental assessment of the potential impacts on nationally threatened species and referral under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

-Our case will be heard by the Full Bench of the SA Supreme Court in the first week of February 2020.
+Our case will be heard by the Full Bench of the SA Supreme Court on the 10th, 11th and 12th of June 2020 (deferred from February due to the catastrophic wildfires).

 Many wild places are in the sights of developers.
 They could be coming to a park near you soon.
 Our case could set a precedent for other communities fighting similar development proposals in their neighbourhood.